qmk/qmk_firmware/docs/spi_driver.md

    A pointer to the data to write from.
  - `uint16_t length`
    The number of bytes to write.
 Take care not to overrun the length of `data`.
- - `uint16_t timeout`
-   The amount of time to wait, in milliseconds, before timing out.
-This value is ignored for ARM.

 #### Return Value